tymyrddin/red-basic/source/docs/lab/macOS.md

 ## Notes

+A macOS on non-mac-hardware is called a [Hackintosh](https://www.reddit.com/r/hackintosh/wiki/faq).
+According to Apple, Hackintosh computers are illegal, per the Digital Millennium Copyright Act, and creating a Hackintosh computer violates Apple’s end-user license agreement (EULA) for any operating system in the OS X family.
+But, Apple doesn’t care about stopping Hackintosh as much as they do jailbreaking, because jailbreaking requires that the iOS system be exploited to gain root privileges, these exploits allow for arbitrary code execution with root.

 Installing OS X in a virtual machine is not illegal, but unless you’re using a Mac, it is against Apple’s EULA.
 Most virtual machine software will try to stop you from installing OS X in a VM unless you’re on a Mac.

-A macOS on non-mac-hardware is called a [Hackintosh](https://www.reddit.com/r/hackintosh/wiki/faq).
-According to Apple, Hackintosh computers are illegal, per the Digital Millennium
-Copyright Act, and creating a Hackintosh computer violates Apple’s end-user license agreement (EULA) for any operating system in the OS X family.
-But, Apple doesn’t care about stopping Hackintosh as much as they do jailbreaking, because jailbreaking requires that the iOS system be exploited to gain root privileges, these exploits allow for arbitrary code execution with root.
+And it does not work on all hardware.

-In the context of our local testlab and for our purpose of learning pentesting and/or preparing for red teaming, the auto docker (Catalina) will do:
+In the context of our local testlab and for our purpose of learning pentesting and/or preparing for red teaming, using the auto docker (Catalina) will do (the pull takes hours):

 ```text
 # 40GB disk space required: 20GB original image 20GB your container.